yureek/S-HealthStack.github.io/pages/documentation/installation/installing-the-backend.md

    ./gradlew :platform:build -x detekt
    ```

-3. Build a docker image of the hrp-platform 0.9.0 in the platform directory.
+3. Build a Docker image of the hrp-platform 0.9.0 in the platform directory.

    ```
    docker build --tag hrp-platform:0.9.0 ./platform/